 Napping Is Healthy!

 I am a big fan of daytime napping.
 I used to worry about the need to nap and I would fight off the impulse when I had work to do.
 I’ve since learned that people who nap generally enjoy better mental health and mental efficiency than people who don’t nap (myself included).
-Napping may improve the quality of sleep at night as well.
+Napping, particularly when following the tips below, may actually improve the quality of sleep over night as well.

 Unfortunately, finding opportunities to rest during daylight hours in our society is not so easy.
 If you want to embrace the concept of napping – as many cultures worldwide do – consider the following: